 - Assist with remediation design, deployment, and testing

 A considerable challenge in providing cloud security assessments is determining the basis for security hardening recommendations.
-As vendors rapidly modify their security, identity, and compliance functionality, defining the desired state of multiple applications and platforms requires constant attention.
+As vendors rapidly modify their security, identity, and regulatory compliance functionality, defining the desired state of multiple applications and platforms requires constant attention.
 SecureSky, works closely with the Center for Internet Security (CIS), a recognized authority on creating and documenting recommended security configurations and best practices.
 SecureSky are co-editors and contributors to several CIS Foundations Benchmarks, and bases the findings of our cloud security assessments on these proven best practices and compliance standards.
 Security assessment recommendations are prioritized by:

 - Security and compliance risk